droidian/porting-guide/debugging-tips.md

 Android Image Kitchen).

 If your device reboots immediately, you should try the these few systemd sections

+### initramfs not finding the userdata partition
+If device gets stuck in initramfs (you'll see Failed to boot in dmesg of your host), one possibility is that initramfs cannot find the userdata partition.

+To fix this `datapart=` can be added to the cmdline.

+The value of datapart should be either `/dev/disk/by-partlabel/userdata` or the exact label and number of that partition such as `/dev/sda23` (which is device specific).

 ### (generic rootfs only) Mask journald